GRIP: Research internships

 When and where

 The programme runs from the beginning of June to the end of July and working hours are 20 per week.
-Some start and finish dates may vary.
+Start and finish dates may vary.
 Check the individual opportunity for details.

 Internships take place using a hybrid working model for flexibility, meaning you can work both remotely and on campus.